 |Connection Density||2,000 Per Square Kilometer||100,000 Per Square Kilometer|

-Data Center & Cloud Computing Requirements: A research from Cisco indicates that cloud-based data centers will take 92% of the next-generation data center workload while the traditional data centers will only process the meager 8% by 2021.
+Data Center & Cloud Computing Requirements: A research from Cisco indicates that cloud-based data centers will take over 92% of the next-generation data center workload while the traditional data centers will take over less than 8% after 2021.
 These objective requirements for higher data rates drive 400G development greatly.
 It is estimated that 400G will be the prevailing speed in switch chips and network platforms in the coming years.

 High-Definition Video Transmission Needs: Basically all forms of Internet applications are moving towards video.
 It is estimated that more than 80% of the traffic is video.
 Video is a very important platform for everyone to interact in the future, especially real-time video streaming, such as multi-party video conferences.
 High-definition videos (such as 4K videos) need more bandwidth and less latency compared with the previous normal ones featuring lower definition.